-Pennsylvania Supreme Court Grants Summary Conviction Expungement
+Pennsylvania Supreme Court Allows Expungement in Summary Case

 When Client was 20 years old, Client got into trouble, and Client pleaded guilty to summary offenses of Public Drunkenness and Harassment.
 Regrettably, Client got into trouble again within the year, and the second incident led to a guilty plea to a summary offense of Underage Drinking.
 Client learned from these two experiences and stayed out of trouble.
 Over sixteen years later, Client decided that she did not want the convictions on her record and wanted to seek an expungement.